 One of the highlights of the NWTF convention is the seminars.
 I interviewed Alex Rutledge, National Pro Staff member for Hunter Specialties, after he did a seminar for turkey hunting guides.
-Alex gave tips and pointers about turkey hunting and about guide/hunter relations.
+Alex gave tips and pointers about wild turkey hunting and about guide/hunter relations.
 His tips are also useful when buddies are hunting together.

 Alex suggests hunters should separate when using locator calls.
 This will give both of you a better chance to hear a distant gobble that the other person might not have heard.
 Also you won’t miss a gobble if the other person makes a noise that will cover up a faint gobble.

 When setting up, Rutledge reminds guides to sit close to the hunter to be able to better control what the hunter does.
 Verbal communication is important.
 Let the hunter know if he moves too much.
 Cue the hunter when to get his gun or bow at ready.
 Most of all, let him know when the bird is in range and when to shoot.

 “Gobblers don’t always respond to a hunters’ calling with a gobble,” Rutledge said.
 “But they respond in other ways.
 They will strut, they will look towards the caller and some will at times run to the caller silently.
 These are all things we know and the reason hunters must keep still.”
 Alex again emphasized the need to coach the hunter.
 “Keep the hunter calm.”

 “Year round supplemental feeding creates a healthier flock.
 Also plant food plots.” were Rutledge’s suggestions for more birds on your hunting grounds.

 I also asked Alex if he had seen any changes in turkey hunting in the last few years.

 “I’ve seen a huge increase of hunters and also in the wild turkey population.
 Always be safe when hunting.”